Distracted Driving Accidents

 Florida drivers are required to use care when they operate their vehicles.
 This includes keeping their focus on the task of driving and avoiding any distractions.
 If a driver becomes distracted at the wheel and strikes another motorist or pedestrian, the victim can seek to hold that careless motorist accountable for any harm caused.

 Florida does not ban the use of cell phones while driving, but it does ban texting while driving.
 The state imposed the ban in 2013, but it is only a secondary traffic offense.
 A person cannot be cited for texting while driving unless an officer first stops the driver for another traffic infraction, such as speeding.
 If a driver causes an accident and was texting while driving, his or her phone bills may be admitted as evidence to show that he or she was texting when the accident occurred.

-The auto accident lawyers at Frankl & Kominsky are committed to providing capable representation to people who have been injured in and around Boynton Beach.
+The auto accident lawyers at Frankl & Kominsky are committed to providing capable representation to people who have been injured in and around West Palm Beach.
 We have represented car crash victims in a broad range of cases, including many claims arising from distracted driving.
 Our team will explore the facts of your case and discuss any legal options that you may have.
 If we move forward with your case, you can depend on our tenacity and knowledge of the law to pursue the compensation that is appropriate for your injuries.
-Our clients come from communities throughout South Florida, including West Palm Beach, Palm Beach Gardens, and Deerfield Beach.
+Our clients come from communities throughout Palm Beach County, including West Palm Beach, Palm Beach Gardens, and Boca Raton.
 Call us today at (855) 800-8000, or complete our online form to schedule a free initial consultation.
 We are fluent in Spanish and Creole.